Coronavirus News: Dr. Anthony Fauci clashes with Sen. Rand Paul over NYC's COVID success

-The discussion is set to being just after 11 a.m.
+The discussion is set to begin just after 11 a.m.
 The two leaders will discuss the Garden State's response to the coronavirus pandemic.

 The chat comes one day after a heated exchange on Capitol Hill between Fauci, who is the director of the National Institute of Allergy and Infectious Diseases, and Senator Rand Paul of Kentucky.